bassjansson/basslive-OF/README.md

 This is the first version of BassLive running on openFrameworks.

-To see the new repository: [bl-engine](https://github.com/bassjansson/bl-engine)
+The new BassLive running on Node.js: [basslive-engine](https://github.com/bassjansson/basslive-engine)

 ## Bass Jansson